hyperledger-archives/ursa-rfcs/text/ps-signatures/README.md

     ```rust
     pub fn keygen(count_messages: usize, label: &[u8]) -> (Sigkey, Verkey)
     ```
 - The signer can create a new signature on a collection of known messages using `Signature::new`.
 The number of messages should be compatible with the provided `Verkey`.
+Regardless of the number of messages being signed, the signature always consists of 2 group elements.
     ```rust
     impl Signature {
         pub fn new(